 A few months ago we purchased an outdoor table console base from the Arhaus Moving Sale.
 We really liked the style of the Bourdeaux console table that we found there, but the “reconstructed stone” (basically painted concrete) top was badly bowed and had several large chips in it.
-We decided to purchase just the base of the table because we figured that we could make a new top out of wood.
+We decided to purchase just the base of the table because we figured that we could make a new top.

-Once we put the console table base on the back porch with the new dining table we purchased at the same sale, it became obvious that a wooden top wouldn’t quite be right for the space.
+Once we put the console table base on the back porch with the new dining table we purchased at the same sale, it became obvious that our original plan to make a new top out of wood wouldn’t look good.
 It would simply be too many wood tones in a small space.
 We contemplated a few different options for a new table top and ultimately decided that a new concrete top would look best.
 So, we decided to make a concrete table top even though we had never worked with concrete before.

 We did a ton of research and were intimidated by many of the videos and tutorials we watched.
 Eventually, we found a video by Michael Builds that made it seem like it might actually be possible to do.
 We followed the Michael Builds video very closely but left out the grout design and chipped edges.
-His video made the process seem much more manageable than many of the other videos we watched and we will likely use his recommended projects and techniques for any future concrete projects.
+His video made the process seem much more manageable than many of the other videos we watched.
+We will likely use his recommended projects and techniques for our future concrete projects (like this tabletop fire pit we made).

 *This post contains affiliate links.